-If that weren’t enough, Iodine regulates the movement of nutrients into cells and the expulsion of toxins out of cells.
+If that weren’t enough, Iodine helps regulate the movement of nutrients into cells and the expulsion of toxins out of cells.
 So, to ensure that your body doesn’t retain toxins in its cells and tissues and to ensure that your cells absorb more of the nutrients you eat, iodine supplementation is your first priority.

-More About The Unhappy Consequences of Iodine Deficiency
+More About Potential Consequences of Iodine Deficiency

 - Cretinism ( very severe brain damage occurring in very early life)

-- Mental impairment, reduced intellectual ability
+- Mental impairments, reduced intellectual ability

 - Breast Cancer